mig07/FLOWViZ/README.md

 # Scripted setup

-If you use a **Linux distribution** that use **systemd**, you can easily execute the setup script by the following order (provided you have already installed the previously mentioned requirements):
+If you use a **Linux distribution** that use **systemd**, you can easily execute the scripted setup by the following order (provided you have already installed the previously mentioned requirements):

 1. Execute `setupAirflow.sh`.
 Make sure Airflow has all its services running, including the Web server (access it first, before going to step 2);

 2. Execute `setup.sh`.
-This script will also copy the default `.env` files from `default/`.
+This script will also copy the default `.env` files from `defaults/`.
 If you want to deploy the project or add your own values, you **must change** the copied .env files (in `./.env` and `./client/.env`), specially credentials and sensitive information;

 3. (**Optional**, requires tmux) Execute `start.sh` to start both client and server in different tmux sessions.